Credit cards with no deposit: What to consider

 There are also student credit cards, which are designed for college students and can be used like traditional credit cards.
 Benefits vary by issuer and may include things like cash back rewards, no annual fees and no security deposits.

-3. Become an authorized user on someone else’s account
+3. Become a trusted authorized user on someone else’s account

-When someone adds you as an authorized user, you’re given access to their credit card account.
-In some cases, you may even get your own card to make purchases.
-However, the primary cardholder remains responsible for making payments on the card.
+When someone you trust adds you as an authorized user, you’re given access to their credit card account.
+You’ll typically get your own card to make purchases even though the primary cardholder is ultimately responsible for all the charges made on the account.

-Besides not having to make a deposit, there’s another potential benefit to being an authorized user: It could help you start building your own positive credit history.
-But that’s only if the credit card issuer reports the authorized user’s account activity to the credit bureaus.
-And it’s important to note that negative reports as a result of things like late payments could have the opposite effect.
+One potential benefit to being an authorized user is that it could help you start building your own positive credit history.
+But that’s only if the credit card issuer reports the card activity of authorized users to the credit bureaus.
+If the information doesn’t appear in credit reports, it can’t help.

 4. Improve your credit and chances of getting an unsecured card